 Now, when activities fail me, there’s one thing our girls always enjoy together… homemade treats!
 They all love this Peanut Butter Pudding with Berrylicious Swirl.
 Ok, our middle daughter opts for the pudding without the berry swirl, no surprise there.

-This is a new recipe from my Plant-Powered Families cookbook, but my publisher is sharing the recipe now.
+This is a new recipe from my Plant-Powered Families cookbook.
 This pudding is very easy to whip together, and tastes like a PB&J sandwich – without the bread!
 It’s all whole-foods based, from the pudding to the swirl!

 Oh, and for those of you possibly wondering… “uh-oh, is there a lot of peanut butter in this book?
 I’ve already preordered!”… No, there isn’t.
 In fact, I believe this is the only dedicated peanut butter recipe in the book.
 And, you can substitute a nut butter like cashew or almond if you have peanut allergies in your household.